Olga Venecia Herrera Carbuccia

-Olga Venecia Herrera Carbuccia (born 1956) is a Dominican jurist who has been serving as a judge of the International Criminal Court (ICC) since 2011.
+Olga Venecia Herrera Carbuccia (born 1956) is a Dominican jurist who served as a judge of the International Criminal Court (ICC) from 2012 to 2021.

 Early life and education

 Herrera comes from a family of lawyers, medics, musicians and poets.
 She is daughter of Mercedes Luisa Carbuccia Montalvo, one of the first women to graduate as Doctor of Medicine in San Pedro de Macorís, and Abelardo Herrera Peña, justice of the Supreme Court of the Dominican Republic.

 Herrera has two sisters and a brother: Dora Rosanna Herrera Carbuccia, especialized en Pediatrics; Vanesa Margarita Herrera Carbuccia, a lawyer specialized in municipal issues; and Manuel Herrera Carbuccia, a justice of the Supreme Court of the Dominican Republic.

 Herrera finished her studies with a doctor's degree from the Universidad Autónoma de Santo Domingo in 1980.

 Career

 Early career

 Following her graduation, Herrera was the fiscal of a peace court from 1981 to 1984 and as the assistant attorney to the National District Prosecutor in Santo Domingo.
 From 1986 to 1991, she was a judge at a Criminal Chamber of the Court of First Instance in Santo Domingo, rising to the Criminal Chamber of the Court of Appeals where she worked until 2003, in the end as the Presiding Judge of the First Criminal Chamber of the Court of Appeals in Santo Domingo.
 From 2003 on, she served as Judge President of the Criminal Chamber of the Court of Appeals for the Judicial Department in Santo Domingo, Dominican Republic.